Olive oil: Trade and production

-Archaeological evidence shows that by 6000 BC olives were being turned into olive oil and in 4500 BC at a now-submerged prehistoric settlement south of Haifa.
+Archaeological evidence in Galilee shows that by 6000 BC olives were being turned into olive oil and in 4500 BC at a now-submerged prehistoric settlement south of Haifa.

-Olive trees and oil production in the Eastern Mediterranean can be traced to archives of the ancient city-state Ebla (2600–2240 BC), which were located on the outskirts of the Syrian city Aleppo.
-Here some dozen documents dated 2400 BC describe the lands of the king and the queen.
+Olive trees and oil production in the Eastern Mediterranean can be traced to archives of the ancient city-state Ebla (2600–2240 BC), which were located on the outskirts of Aleppo.
+Here, some dozen documents dated 2400 BC describe the lands of the king and the queen.
 These belonged to a library of clay tablets perfectly preserved by having been baked in the fire that destroyed the palace.
 A later source is the frequent mentions of oil in the Tanakh.

-Dynastic Egyptians before 2000 BC imported olive oil from Crete, Syria and, Canaan and oil was an important item of commerce and wealth.
+Dynastic Egyptians before 2000 BC imported olive oil from Crete, Syria, and Canaan, and oil was an important item of commerce and wealth.
 Remains of olive oil have been found in jugs over 4,000 years old in a tomb on the island of Naxos in the Aegean Sea.
-Sinuhe, the Egyptian exile who lived in northern Canaan c.
-1960 BC, wrote of abundant olive trees.
+Sinuhe, the Egyptian exile who lived in northern Canaan c.1960 BC, wrote of abundant olive trees.
 The Minoans used olive oil in religious ceremonies.
 The oil became a principal product of the Minoan civilization, where it is thought to have represented wealth.

 Olive oil was also a major export of Mycenaean Greece (c.
 1450–1150 BC).
 Scholars believe the oil was made by a process where olives were placed in woven mats and squeezed.
 The oil was collected in vats.
-This process was known from the Bronze Age, was used by the Egyptians and continued to be used through the Hellenistic period.
+This process was known from the Bronze Age, was used by the Egyptians, and continued to be used through the Hellenistic period.
+In the Iron Age, settlements in and around the Judaean Lowlands, including Ekron, Timnah, and Gezer, emerged as key hubs for olive oil production and commerce.
+Evidence from the Samaria ostraca, discovered in the capital of the Kingdom of Israel, includes a reference to "washed oil," a term believed to refer to virgin olive oil.

-The importance of olive oil as a commercial commodity increased after the Roman conquest of Egypt, Greece and Asia Minor led to more trade along the Mediterranean.
-Olive trees were planted throughout the entire Mediterranean basin during evolution of the Roman Republic and Empire.
+The importance of olive oil as a commercial commodity increased after the Roman conquest of Egypt, Greece, and Asia Minor, which led to more trade along the Mediterranean.
+Olive trees were planted throughout the entire Mediterranean basin during the evolution of the Roman Republic and Empire.
 According to the historian Pliny the Elder, Italy had "excellent olive oil at reasonable prices" by the 1st century AD—"the best in the Mediterranean".
-As olive production expanded in the 5th century AD the Romans began to employ more sophisticated production techniques like the olive press and trapetum (pictured left).
-Many ancient presses still exist in the Eastern Mediterranean region, and some dating to the Roman period are still in use today.
-Productivity was greatly improved by Joseph Graham's development of the hydraulic pressing system developed in 1795.
+As olive production expanded in the 5th century AD the Romans began to employ more sophisticated production techniques such as the olive press and trapetum (pictured left).
+Many ancient presses still exist in the Eastern Mediterranean region, and some dating to the Roman period are still used today.
+Productivity was greatly improved by Joseph Graham's development of the hydraulic pressing system in 1795.